tovdal/tovdal/README.md

 ## 👋 Hi, I'm Tova!

 I'm a passionate **.NET developer in training** with a focus on **full-stack development**.
-I'm currently studying **Systemutvecklare .NET med AI-kompetens**, and I'm excited to apply my knowledge in real-world projects.
+I'm currently studying **Systemutvecklare .NET med AI-kompetens** at Edugrade, and I'm excited to apply my knowledge in real-world projects.

 ### 💡 What I've Worked On
 - Developed a **hotel management console app** using **.NET** and **EF Core**